 Meet Dr. Alexandra Matos!
 Dr. Matos is from Miami, Florida and she is one of ten adopted children!
 Her love for animals started at a very young age, with habits of saving every stray she could find and nurse back to health.
 Being the first ever to go to college in her family, she worked very hard to achieve her dreams of becoming a Veterinarian.
 Her passion for animals brought Dr. Matos to the island of St. Kitts where she obtained her DVM from Ross University School of Veterinary Medicine during which time she attended University of Florida for her clinical year.
 She has a strong passion for rescue/low income animal care and has a special interest in veterinary surgery and emergency medicine.
 Dr. Matos loves playing with her 3 cats: Mishu, Mininu, Mooshoo and dog: Kitty.
 In her free time she enjoys DIY projects and traveling.
 A few places she has visited include: Thailand, Rome, Italy, Paris, Spain, China, Jamaica and Mexico.
-When we officially open in October, please stop by, she’d love to meet you!

 Dr. Suzanne Wilson

 Dr. Suzanne Wilson grew up in Greenville, South Carolina.
 She received her bachelor’s degree from the College of Charleston in Charleston, SC and went on to attend the University of Illinois College of Veterinary Medicine where she was a member of the Phi Zeta Veterinary Honor Society.
 During her time at U of I, she completed externships with the ASPCA Humane Alliance Program and Tree House Humane Society.
 Dr. Wilson lives in the city with her fiancé and two cats, Georgia and Frankie.
 In her free time you can find her running, practicing yoga, spoiling her niece, and learning how to survive Chicago winters.